Uniform K-stability and asymptotics of energy functionals in K\"ahler geometry: Abstract

 \section{Abstract}

 Consider a polarized complex manifold $(X,L)$ and a ray of positive metrics on $L$ defined by a positive metric on a test configuration for $(X,L)$.
 For many common functionals in K\"ahler geometry, we prove that the slope at infinity along the ray is given by evaluating the non-Archimedean version of the functional (as defined in our earlier paper~\cite{BHJ1}) at the non-Archimedean metric on $L$ defined by the test configuration.
 Using this asymptotic result, we show that coercivity of the Mabuchi functional implies uniform K-stability, as defined in~\cite{Der1,BHJ1}.
-As a partial converse, we show that uniform K-stability implies coercivity of the Mabuchi functional when restricted to Bergman metrics.